wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

     /// Predefined style name that can be processed by the app to customize the overall look of the operation. let style: String?

-    /// Indicates if the header should be created from form data (title, message, image) or customized for a specific operation let automaticHeaderSection: Bool?
+    /// Indicates if the header should be created from form data (title, message) or customized for a specific operation let showTitleAndMessage: Bool?

     /// Sections of the operation data.
     let sections: [Section]?